 Seniors require regular physical and mental stimulation to maintain their health and delay the progression of cognitive diseases such as Alzheimer’s and other forms of dementia.

 It may be easy to let seniors sit in front of a TV watching shows for hours at a stretch.
 But this may cause depression and increased cognitive decline.
 Caregivers must make sure that their clients are getting proper mental and physical stimulation by incorporating activities and games that the seniors like in their daily care routines.
-These senior-caregiver bond improvement activities can help overcome barriers in the caregiver client relationship.
+These senior-caregiver bond improvement activities can help overcome barriers in the caregiver-client relationship.
 These help by facilitating dialogue, trust and mutual respect and promoting mental well-being.

 But sometimes, finding fun, therapeutic, and engaging activities with a senior can be a bit of a challenge.
 Below, we share some senior-caregiver bond improvement activities.
 These activities are not only engaging mentally but also help strengthen the bonds between clients and their caregivers.

 Low-impact exercise can be tremendously beneficial for older adults.
 Exercise can help seniors maintain their strength, balance, flexibility and improve mental agility.
 Exercising lowers the risk of insomnia, depression and increases stamina and energy.
 Moreover, it is a mutually beneficial senior-caregiver bond improvement activity as the caregivers can join their clients in exercising.
+The senior home care services in Niagara encourage such activities that are mutually beneficial.

-Some examples of low impact/fun exercises which the caregivers can do with their clients include :
+Some examples of low-impact/fun exercises which the caregivers can do with their clients include :

 - Strength Training